ZanovelloAlberto/PixiRPG/README.md

 <p>cell placed as base.</p>
 <p>tell the game where the player can move.</p>
-tell the game where the player can move.
 <p>cell will draw over backgroud.</p>

-cell will draw over backgroud.

 * cell_height
 * cell_width